 Suite of Ugrandite Garnets

 Although every Garnet, whether a Pyralspite or a Ugrandite, is primarily a mixture of two or three end members from its own series, mixing between two series can also occur, resulting in fourth, fifth and sixth components in minor amounts.

 For example, Pyrope Garnets of any variety contain primarily the Pyrope end member along with some Almandine and possibly Spessartine, but they can also contain Grossular, Andradite and Uvarovite.
-The Grossular content in Pyrope gems is mostly under 5%, but as high as 20% for non-gem Pyrope has been reported by researhcers.
-Below is a hypothetical example of the composition of a Standard Pyrope gem, showing 4 end members, with Grossular content at 5%.
+The Grossular content in Pyrope gems is mostly under 5%, but up to 20% Grossular within non-gem (non-transparent) Pyrope has been reported by researchers.
+Chrome Pyrope gems can contain 4% to 8% chromium from Uvarovite/Knorringite.
+Below is a hypothetical example of the composition of a Standard Pyrope gem, showing 4 end members, with Grossular as the 4th end member at 5%.

 Alternate Ternaries: Because there is some blending between Pyralspites and Ugrandites, especially between the Pyrope and Grossular species, additional ternaries can be drawn to reflect this.
 To calculate Grossular content in Chrome Pyrope, we would need to draw a Pyrope-Grossular-Almandine ternary as shown below in red.